Online payment gateways: How to get accepted even if you’re high risk

 A third red flag is a consistent negative balance in your bank account.
 This will not prevent you from online payment processing, but it does increase the chances of you being rejected for a merchant account.

 If your business went bankrupt in the past 2 years, be prepared to leave this industry for good because your application will get declined.

-If you don't have any monthly revenue, then there's a chance that payment processors will deny your application.
+If you don’t have any monthly revenue, then there is a chance that payment processors will deny your application.
 Many providers require 6 months worth of financial history before even considering your application.

-If you've had too many chargebacks or denied transactions in the past year, expect an online payment gateway provider to reject your application.
+If you have had too many chargebacks or denied transactions in the past year, expect an online payment gateway provider to reject your application.

-If you've been convicted of bankruptcy fraud or money laundering, expect your application to be denied without exception.
+If you have been convicted of bankruptcy, fraud or money laundering, expect your application to be denied without exception.
 Major credit reporting companies such as TransUnion and Equifax will inform online payment services of your conviction, so they can prevent fraudulent activities from happening through their systems.

 Rather than applying for each provider independently, you fill out one application which matches you with payment service providers that best suit your needs and business model.
 Once you’re accepted, your business can start accepting debit or credit card payments and most major alternative payment methods.

-With help from our team, we are able to guide you throughout the process ensuring you get the very best results.
+With help from our team you will be guided throughout the process and we will ensure that you get the very best results.

 To increase the chances of being accepted, uQualify is currently offering a free merchant account match, where you’ll be paired with a range of payment gateways for your business.
 You can visit https://uqualify.co/enquire/ for more information on how to get accepted for an online payment gateway.